Edinburgh-Genome-Foundry/GoldenHinges/README.rst

 Using experimental annealing data from Potapov 2018
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`This study by Potapov *et al.* <https://www.biorxiv.org/content/early/2018/05/15/322297>`_
+`This study by Potapov et al. <https://www.biorxiv.org/content/early/2018/05/15/322297>`_
-provides insightful data on overhangs annealing, in particular which overhangs
+provides insightful data on overhang annealing, in particular which overhangs
 have weak general annealing power, and which pairs of overhangs have significant
 "cross-talk".
 You can use the data in this paper via the Python
 `tatapov <https://github.com/Edinburgh-Genome-Foundry/tatapov>`_ library